MHaringa/insurancerating/docs/articles/model-validation.md

 ## Introduction

-Model validation is part of the standard pricing workflow.
+Model validation is a common part of actuarial pricing work.

 After model estimation and coefficient interpretation, it is necessary to assess whether the model performs adequately and behaves in a stable